CoralieNeubueser/tcad_sim/README.md

 ~~~
 python python/run.py -p1 0.0 -p1 0.5 -p1 2.0 -p1 4.25 -p1Name 'gap [$\mu$m]' -p2 100 -p2Name 'S0 [cm/s]' ...
 ~~~
-- ATTENTION!
+- !!ATTENTION!!
 It is always assumed the you are testing all p2s for each p1 ect.

 2. make sure that the TCAD output files feature parameters "_@par@_" to command files of CV/IV measurements
 - see line 24/25 of DB/ARCADIA25um_surfaceDamage/sdevice_des.cmd